-The Board of Governors have approved a new strategic plan for the period 1 August 2022 to 31 July 2026 and a copy of this is available on the College website.
+The Board of Governors has approved its Strategic Plan for the period 1 August 2022 to 31 July 2026 and a copy of this is available on the College website.

-The Board of Governors monitors the performance of the College against the strategic plan.
+The Board of Governors monitors the performance of the College against the Strategic Plan.

-The College's mission statement, "To deliver learning that works" to reflect the cornerstone of Gloucestershire College's work:
+The College's mission statement, "To deliver learning that works", reflects the cornerstone of Gloucestershire College's work: